Hook Champ: Hook Worlds

 The game has a Metacritic score of 83/100 based on 7 critic reviews.

 AppSmile wrote "Offering 4 different game modes featuring endless high score runs with the same well-implemented control mechanics we know and love, Hook Worlds further solidifies Rocketcat as the king of swing."
-148Apps said "If you've been looking to get into the series but haven't tried it yet, or loved Super QuickHook's endless modes, this is a perfect pickup."
+148Apps said "If you've been looking to get into the series but haven't tried it yet, or loved Super QuickHooks endless modes, this is a perfect pickup."
 TouchArcade said "If you ever felt intimidated by Rocketcat's previous hooking games, or you're already an established hooker looking for a new fix, then you'll want to give Hook Worlds a shot."
 GamePro said "It's an enjoyable and well-crafted continuation of Rocketcat's series, but Hook Worlds never really innovates beyond the series' token grappling hook gameplay gimmick."
 AppSpy said "Hook Worlds doesn't feature the same depth as the original titles, however the trade-off is the ability to jump right in to the wonderful endless gameplay with three unique challenges and a fourth super-hard mode to master."
 Slide To Play said "Hook Worlds is a great collection of endless high-score games, but it's lacking all of the depth of Hook Champ or Super QuickHook."
 Pocket Gamer said "Despite its steep difficulty curve, Hook Worlds offers up a fun time waster that's worth its pocket money price."